-Harry Kane: Tottenham need to start winning trophies to keep me – Telegraph.co.uk
+Harry Kane happy to stay at Tottenham – if they start winning trophies – The Guardian

 |

-Harry Kane: Tottenham need to start winning trophies to keep me

-Harry Kane has set out exactly what Tottenham Hotspur must do to make sure he never has his head turned with the striker reiterating the fact he wants to start winning trophies.
-Manager Mauricio Pochettino believes Kane loves Tottenham enough to join …

-Pochettino admits Harry Kane could quit Spurs for Real Madrid

-Harry Kane happy to stay to at Tottenham but says club must start winning trophies
+Harry Kane happy to stay at Tottenham – if they start winning trophies

-Harry Kane fires warning shot to Tottenham: You can't stop me if I want to go
+Tottenham's Harry Kane believes players can effectively decide their futures.
+'If a player wants to go then why would you stop him?' he said.
+Photograph: Tottenham Hotspur FC/via Getty Images.
+Harry Kane.
+Harry Kane happy to stay at Tottenham – if they …

+EPL: Harry Kane gives Tottenham condition to snub Real Madrid

+Harry Kane Reveals Spurs Trophy Ambitions & What Club Need to Do to Keep Him

 Do you have something awesome to share with the world?
 Click here to share